Piecewise orthogonal collocation for computing periodic solutions of renewal equations: Introduction

-A periodic solution of \eqref{eq:RE} with period $\omega>0$, if there is any, can be obtained by solving a BVP where the solutions are considered over just one period and the periodicity is imposed to the solution values at the extrema of the period.
+where, for a positive integer $d$, $F:\mathtt{X}\rightarrow\mathbb{R}^{d}$ is autonomous, in general nonlinear and the \emph{state space} $\mathtt{X}$ is a set of functions from $[-\tau,0]$ to $\mathbb{R}^{d}$ for some $\tau>0$, called the \emph{delay}.
+The \emph{state} of the dynamical system on $\mathtt{X}$ at time $t$ associated to \eqref{eq:RE} is denoted by $x_{t}$, defined as $x_{t}(\theta):=x(t+\theta),\,\theta\in[-\tau,0]$.
+In particular, we develop our analysis for $\mathtt{X}:=B^{\infty}([-\tau, 0],\mathbb{R}^d)$, where $B^{\infty}$ denotes bounded and measurable functions.
+The elements of $B^{\infty}$ are considered as functions, not as classes of functions that are equal almost everywhere.
+Such choice, instead of the classical $L^1([-\tau,0],\mathbb{R}^d)$ \cite{diekmann95}, is justified by the need of evaluating the functions pointwise in order to deal with collocation.
+A (non-constant) periodic solution of \eqref{eq:RE} with period $\omega>0$ \footnote{ We use the letter $\omega$ to indicate the period, following the notation of \cite{hvl93}.}, if there is any, can be obtained by solving a BVP where the solutions are considered over just one period and the periodicity is imposed to the solution values at the extrema of the period.
 Note that this requires to evaluate $x$ at points that fall off the interval $[0,\omega]$, due to the delay.
-In order to deal with this issue, one can exploit the periodicity to bring back the evaluation to the domain $[0,\omega]$.
-Formally, this means defining a \emph{periodic state} $\overline{x}_t\in \mathtt{X}$ as \footnote{In the context of periodic solutions, one can always consider $\tau\leq \omega$ without loss of generality, since a solution with period $\omega$ is also a solution with period $k\omega$ for any positive integer $k$.
-Under this assumption, $t+\theta\geq -\omega$ holds for all $t\in[0,\omega]$. }
+In order to deal with this issue, one can exploit the periodicity to bring back the evaluation to the domain $[0,\omega]$, which, assuming $\omega\geq \tau$\footnote{ A solution with period $\omega$ is also a solution with period $k\omega$ for any positive integer $k$.
+Moreover, the stability of the relevant hyperbolic orbit is preserved and $t+\theta\geq -\omega$ holds for all $t\in[0,\omega]$. }, means defining the function $\overline{x}_t\in \mathtt{X}$ as

 The periodic BVP can then be formulated as